China Fast Facts

 China has two Golden Week holidays when travel is very congested as the mass migration of workers returning home takes place.
 This puts immense pressure on accommodation and public transport systems.
 These are the National Day holiday; and the Spring Festival holiday.
 Tourist sites are open and overbooking can occur at short notice on public holidays and our Asian Trails guides will give our clients the best advice about the ongoing situation.
 The dates of national holidays and various long weekends may change every year.

 The first thing to do upon arrival is to buy a map.
 Even though few of these are bilingual they are useful for navigation.
 Hotel staff can mark where you want to go and then show this to the taxi driver.
 Because of the country’s vast size, it is best to take domestic flights between the different tourism destinations.
-Air travel is becoming increasingly popular as the country undergoes an economic boom; the government plans to build 100 new airports by 2020 costing an estimated USD$64 billion.
+Air travel is becoming increasingly popular as the country undergoes an economic boom; the government plans to build 100 new airports within a couple of years, costing an estimated USD$64 billion.

 China’s highway system, non-existent over 20 years ago, is also developing rapidly and journey times by road between major cities have been dramatically cut.
 Asian Trails provides clean, safe and modern airport transfers and inter-city travel with a modern fleet of vehicles with trained guides.
 Taxis are plentiful in major cities.
 Always make sure the driver resets the meter, especially if he has been waiting in a queue.